va7deo/vimana/README.md

 <br>

-- Push button 3 may have no function in game, but corresponds to the original hardware and service menu.
-The "Scroll Debug" adds a button combination and is not tied to the keyboard handler.<br><br>
+- Push button 3 may have no function in-game, but corresponds to the hardware service menu in Vimana and is a debug button for "fast scroll".
+The "Scroll Debug" adds a button combination and is not tied to the keyboard handler. <br><br>

 ### Keyboard Handler